 In the United States, preemption is a legal doctrine that allows upper levels of government to restrict or even prevent a lower-level government from self-regulating.
 While it is often thought of in the context of the federal government preventing state regulation, preemption is increasingly used as a tool by states to limit cities, counties, and other lower-level municipalities from legislating across a broad array of issues.

 The extent of a state’s ability to preempt local government depends on a variety of factors.
-These include whether the state grants local governments the power to govern (known as Home Rule) or whether the state follows Dillon’s Rule, which only permits local governments to legislate where the state has expressly allowed.
-Additionally, the level of preemption involved and the discretion of the local government varies across domains (e.g., firearms or mandatory paid leave), even within the same state.
+These include whether the state grants local governments the power to govern (known as home rule) or whether the state follows Dillon’s Rule, which only permits local governments to legislate where a state has expressly allowed.
+Additionally, the type of preemption and the discretion of local government varies across and within states and from topic to topic.

-This project was created in collaboration with the National League of Cities and made possible by support from the Robert Wood Johnson Foundation.
-The data were originally published December 10, 2019, and updated December 17, 2020.
+This project is a collaboration with the National League of Cities and made possible by support from the Robert Wood Johnson Foundation.